aliasrobotics/RVD/docs/TAXONOMY.md

 	This is a comma-separated list of key words; e.g.,: "xacro, gazebo, urdf, driver"

 - **system**:
-	This is an identifier for the system where the flaw applies (e.g., kobuki, motoman, mavros).
+	This is an identifier for the robot system or component where the flaw applies (e.g., kobuki, motoman, mavros).
 If it's a confidential system, then just put the value "confidential".
+- **vendor**: Vendor of the robot system or component
 - **severity**:
 	- **rvss_score**: Robot Vulnerability Scoring System (RVSS) numerical score ([RVSS paper](https://arxiv.org/pdf/1807.10357.pdf)).
   - **rvss_vector**: RVSS vector used to calculate the score ([RVSS paper](https://arxiv.org/pdf/1807.10357.pdf)).